Dance Hall Days

 Rolling Stone magazine is published for the first time on 9th November.

-A French journalist, Jules Régis Debrey, is sentenced to 30 years in jail by a military court in Bolivia for alleged involvement with the guerrilla movement led by Che Guevara.
+On 17th November a French journalist, Régis Debrey, is sentenced to 30 years in jail by a military court in Bolivia for alleged involvement with the guerrilla movement led by Che Guevara.

 On 18th November, in response to the financial crisis hitting Britain, the pound is devalued by 14.3%.

-The first human heart transplant is carried out by Dr. Christian Barnard (1922-2001), a cardiac surgeon at Groote Schuur hospital in Cape Town, on a 55-year old retired grocer Louis Washkansky on 3rd December.
+On Sunday, 3rd December the first human heart transplant is carried out by Dr. Christiaan Barnard (1922-2001), a cardiac surgeon at Groote Schuur hospital in Cape Town, on a 55-year old retired grocer, Louis Washkansky.
 The heart was donated by Louise Darvall, who had died after a car accident.
 Washkansky dies 18 days later from pneumonia, not from failure of the new heart.

 Otis Redding is killed in a plane crash on 10th December, just three days after he had recorded (Sittin' On) The Dock Of The Bay.
 Four members of his backing band, the Bar-Kays, are also killed in the crash.